The Homer Multitext Project

 Using technology that takes advantage of the best available practices and open source standards that have been developed for digital publications in a variety of fields, the Homer Multitext offers free access to a library of texts and images, a machine-interface to that library and its indices, and tools to allow readers to discover and engage with the Homeric tradition.

-For more details on the Homer Multitext see pages on project components, technological infrastructure, multitext links, and the full list of project participants.
+For more details on the Homer Multitext see the project website.

 A Multitextual Approach to Homer